shashankms9/MCW-App-modernization/Hands-on lab/GettingStarted.md

    ![](media/labenv-1.png "Lab Environment")

-1. In the Welcome to Microsoft Edge page, select **Start without your data** and on the help for importing Google browsing data page select the **Continue without this data** button and procced to select **Confirm and start browsing** in the next page.
+1. In the Welcome to Microsoft Edge page, select **Start without your data** and on the help for importing Google browsing data page select the **Continue without this data** button and proceed to select **Confirm and start browsing** in the next page.

-1. On **Sign in to Micsoft Azure** tab you will see login screen, in that enter following email/username and then click on **Next**.
+1. On **Sign in to Microsoft Azure** tab you will see login screen, enter following email/username and then click on **Next**.
    * Email/Username: <inject key="AzureAdUserEmail"></inject>

      ![](media/image7.png "Enter Email")